PROF. AVV. LUCA LUPARIA DONATI

-Luca Lupária is Full Professor of Criminal Procedure at the Università degli Studi Roma Tre.
+Luca Lupária Donati is Full Professor of Criminal Procedure at the University of Milan, where he teaches also Corporate Criminal Law and Procedure.
 He is also a criminal lawyer at the Court of Milan, and he is admitted to the Court of Cassation.

 Owner of Studio Legale Luparia, for several years now he has been working on criminal law applied to economics, with special reference to corporate, bank, tax and bankruptcy crimes.
 In this context, he has a recognized position, also thanks to the relevance, often at international level, of the judicial cases he deals with.
 With reference to criminal laws applied to IT and new technologies, he worked on some leading European cases.